lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 and 0 for patients that aren't.

 Generally, a binary classifier is a function that can be applied to features (X) to produce a (Y) value of 1 or 0.
+This function won't actually calculate an absolute value of 1 or 0, instead it will calculate a value between 1 and 0, and we'll use a threshold value to decide whether the result should be counted as a 1 or a 0.